yoavram-lab/VBPCApy/paper/paper.md

 estimator (`VBPCA`) with `fit`/`transform`/`inverse_transform` semantics, missing-aware preprocessing utilities that preserve NaN structure through encode–decode round-trips, and empirical model selection for the number of latent components.
-Performance-critical update equations are implemented as C++ extensions via pybind11 [@pybind11], with runtime autotuning for thread counts and memory access patterns.
+The numerical backend builds on NumPy [@Harris2020] and SciPy [@Virtanen2020], while performance-critical update equations are implemented as C++ extensions via pybind11 [@pybind11] with runtime autotuning for thread counts and memory access patterns.

 # Statement of Need